lf-energy/foundation/sandbox-requirements.md

 * That a project has a legally neutral home that is stable and known
 * And that a project may attain Incubation-level success faster:
-* Due to public visibility and association with the LFE mission
+* Due to public visibility and association with the LF Energy mission
-* Through alignment with other LFE projects (if and only if desired)
+* Through alignment with other LF Energy projects
 * Via LF Energy Service Desk etc.
 * The LF Energy will help projects adopt good principles of governance

 ### Neutral Home

 A neutral home for your project increases the willingness of developers from other companies and independent developers to collaborate, contribute, and become committers.
-Neutrality requires that projects contribute their trademark to LFE so that no company is favored over any other.
+Neutrality requires that projects contribute their trademark to LF Energy so that no company is favored over any other.
 LF Energy ensures project governance is transparent and fair for everyone.

 ## Clarifying Marketing Expectations

 All open source projects in some sense enjoy a level of promotion from community, user enthusiasm, sponsoring organisations and so on.
-Please note that in this section we discuss marketing as a measurable financial investment into LFE projects from the LFE marketing budget and staff.
+Please note that in this section we discuss marketing as a measurable financial investment into LF Energy projects from the LF Energy marketing budget and staff.

-LFE has and plans to invest in marketing to educate users and grow awareness about the digitalization of energy, including the purpose and benefits of open source, as a means to foster community, and to accelerate production use of projects.
+LF Energy has and plans to invest in marketing to educate users and grow awareness about the digitalization of energy, including the purpose and benefits of open source, as a means to foster community, and to accelerate production use of projects.
 These investments fall into at least three types:

 Developer community support: hangouts, meetups, events and (some) conferences Digital marketing: help with online content, interactive tutorials, webinars, and social